medkamel555/Ad_join/roles/ad_join/README.md

 - Define the Inventory: Create an inventory file that lists the Linux systems you want to join to the AD domain.

-- Make sure that your servers are able to reslove the domain name.
-You can use `dig corp.exmple.com` to check that.
+- Make sure that your servers are able to resolve the domain name.
+You can use dig corp.example.com to check that.

 - Make sure that you can reach the domain name via LDAP port (389) and DNS port (53).
 You need to whitelist your outbound traffic to your AD server.

 Role Variables
 --------------

-A description of the settable variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
-Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well.

-You need to privode the details to join linux into domain, like domain user who has right to add client into domain and DNS server.
-Create ad.yaml file with the content below and include it into the plyabook.
-Make sure /etc/resolv.conf contains the dns server address IP.
+You need to provide the details to join Linux into the domain, like the domain user who has the right to add clients into the domain and the DNS server.
+Create ad.yaml file with the content below and include it into the playbook.
+Make sure /etc/resolv.conf contains the DNS server address IP.

 ```yaml
 - ad_server: